PremHcl/ts-app-builder/README.md

   and debug html files live.
 The advantage of using these templates is that you can configure the behavior of the html around the JS.
   * config.json: This file contains the configuration settings necessary to create the debug and production html files.
-Server is only used for debug, name, className and sdk are used for both.
+  * auth.json: This file contains necessary configuration settings that are not checked into version control.
   * package.json: This file lists the dependencies for grunt

 #Installing

 1.  **Install node.js**  This really is as simple as going to node[node] and pushing the Install button.
 Afterward, type this command to see that it installed:

         npm --version